Journey Into Manhood has had a powerful, life-changing effect on hundreds or even thousands of men since 2002.

 Going to JiM was one of the best things that I have every done.
 I come to realized that everyone is different but we’re all the same in so many ways.

 I am writing this well into adult life and as a father of several children.
 Before I married, I was certain that after I got married the attraction I had to men would go away.
 As is so often the case, the attraction not only did not diminish, it grew stronger.
 There was no one in the therapy world at that time who could explain that the attraction to men was a signal from my brain and body that I needed legitimate nonsexual male companionship and friendship.
 After four years of marriage, I gave up the fight with my desires and started seeking men out for sexual activity.

 While I never crossed the line into the type of homosexual intercourse forbidden by the Torah, suffice it to say that my behavior was a constant source of shame.
 Even so, I couldn’t put a stop to it.
 Over the years, I saw several therapists, one of whom encouraged me to simply accept who “I was” and even find a lover.

 The really pivotal powerful moments came at a Journey into Manhood weekend that I attended in early April 2006.
-The event is sponsored by an organization called People Can Change.
 What I gained from the weekend can only be described as life transforming.

-I finally came face to face with the fears that drove my homosexual behavior and was able to use those fears to transform from a frightened boy into a courageous man.
+I finally came face to face with the fears that drove my unwanted homosexual behaviors and was able to use those fears to transform from a frightened boy into a courageous man.